Takashiidobe/notes/src/books/probabilistic-data-structures-and-algorithms-for-big-data-applications/membership.md

 ### Safe-browsing

-Imagine we\'re developing a web-browser and notice that some URLs are known to have malware that needs to be blocked.
+Imagine we're developing a web-browser and notice that some URLs are known to have malware that needs to be blocked.

 While the list is small, we can store all unique URLs in a list and check the list when navigating.

-Since there are billions of bad URLs, this won\'t work well for real-world applications, as the time to index grows linearly with input.
+Since there are billions of bad URLs, this won't work well for real-world applications, as the time to index grows linearly with input.

 ### DNA sequences

-One issue in metagenomic studies is to classify sequences as \"novel\" or belonging to a previously known genome.
+One issue in metagenomic studies is to classify sequences as "novel" or belonging to a previously known genome.

 We can preprocess the data to execute membership queries, which if